-All modules, and the degree programme, are subject to review by student questionnaires.
-Informal student evaluation is also obtained at the Staff-Student Committee, and the Board of Studies.
-The National Student Survey is sent out every year to final-year undergraduate students, and consists of a set of questions seeking the students' views on the quality of the learning and teaching.
-The results from student surveys are considered as part of the Annual Monitoring and Review of the programme and any arising actions are captured at programme and School / institutional level and reported to the appropriate body.
+All modules and stages\ are subject to review by student questionnaires.
+Informal student evaluation is also obtained at the Student-Staff Committee, and the Board of Studies.
+The National Student Survey is sent out every year to final-year undergraduate students, and consists of a set of questions seeking students' views on the quality of the learning and teaching.
+The results from student surveys are considered as part of the Annual Monitoring and Review of the programme and any arising actions are captured at programme and

+School / institutional level and reported to the appropriate body.